 Nitrogen management is an extremely important part of sugar beet production.
 The presence of excess nitrogen fertilizer decreases sugar content and overall beet purity, which when combined results in decreased sugar production in your factory.
 High-quality nitrate nitrogen samples taken at the proper time and recommended depth are an important part of a nitrogen management program.
 SMBSC data over 10 years and 19 trial locations suggest managing Nitrogen to 130 total lbs. per acre (+/- 20 lbs. depending on individual field circumstances).
 This total includes (residual + applied) based upon the use of a four-foot soil sample.
-Adjustments upward or downward from the recommended range may be required to compensate for fields possessing high organic matter and/or a history of manure applications.
+Adjustments upward or downward from the recommended range may be required to compensate for field organic matter, manure history, tillage, crop residue, among other variables.

 Due to no longer requiring deep nitrate samples for the program, recommendations for nitrogen fertility should be made carefully with several factors taken into consideration.
-Factors such as previous crop, yield of previous crop, rainfall, mineralization potential of soil types and textures, tillage practices and crop plans should all be considered.
-From 2018 through 2022 our average nitrate between 24" and 48" was 16.81 lbs, but samples have been recorded in excess of 100 lbs.
+Factors such as previous crop, yield of previous crop, rainfall, mineralization potential of soil types and textures, manure history, tillage practices and crop plans should all be considered.
+From 2019 through 2024 our average nitrate between 24" and 48" was 20.0 lbs, but 208 samples have been recorded showing more than 100 lbs.
 This is a good reason to consult with your agriculturalist and agronomist for nitrogen recommendations in your sugarbeet crop.
+Most of the cooperative growing area soils have the ability to hold these high levels of available N at these depths, even after the excess rainfall experienced this year.
 The following chart shows our nitrate trends over recent years and can serve as an indicator for general trends and aid in recommendations.

-Through the soil analysis program there is a large dataset including over 25,000 samples with the following 5 year(2018-2022) averages on 24-48" soil test nitrate;
+Through the soil analysis program there is a large dataset including over 22,000 samples with the following 5-year (2019-2024) averages on 24-48" soil test nitrate;